 What Staffing Needs Does Your Restaurant Have?

 The size and service of your restaurant will determine exactly what your staffing needs are.
-You may need a pastry chef for your extensive dessert menu, while another restaurant may need a bar manager to handle a larger bar staff.
+You may need a pastry chef for your extensive dessert menu, while another restaurant type may need a bar manager to handle a larger bar staff.

 The kind of tech you implement will also have an affect on the amount of staff you hire.
 For instance, a single server may be able to cover more tables if they have mobile credit card readers that save time processing checks right at the table.